 For a moment, in my group, as we share, I feel that connection, my spirit rises.
 I hope - I might connect and stay for a bit.
 Welcome.

-But then - there’s the truth – the dissociation between the bereaved of the murdered – and me.
+But then – they look at me with crossed eyes and shrugs of doubt.
+They scatter away.
+Sit, whisper.
+They imply, what is true, do you lie - the dissociation between the bereaved of the murdered – and me.

 The chasm of prejudice sets me apart.